Register your Information for Free Stone Samples Sent Express to You!

 Lighting and Illumination

 Incorporate stone elements into lighting fixtures or lamp bases to introduce a warm, natural glow to your interior spaces.
-The interplay of light and stone can create captivating shadows, patterns, and ambiance, elevating a room’s overall aesthetic.
+The interplay of light and stone can create captivating shadows, patterns, and ambience, elevating a room’s overall aesthetic.

-Explore creative lighting techniques to highlight the natural beauty of stone surfaces, such as backlighting translucent stone panels, strategically placing uplights or downlights to accentuate textures, or incorporating fibre-optic lighting within stone installations for a mesmerizing effect.
+Explore creative lighting techniques to highlight the natural beauty of stone surfaces, such as backlighting translucent stone panels, strategically placing uplights or downlights to accentuate textures, or incorporating fibre-optic lighting within stone installations for a mesmerising effect.

 Sustainable and Upcycled Stone Projects